carpentries/amy/README.md

 lhci autorun
 ```

-Lighthouse will exit with a success code even if there are accessibility failures.
-Reports are uploaded to temporary storage on the Lighthouse website, the URLs will appear in the output of `lhci autorun`.
+Lighthouse will exit with a failure code if accessibility failures are found.
+Reports are stored in the `lighthouse-ci-report/` folder.

 ### Pa11y